kingofctrl/vim.cpp/README.md

 If I have any mistakes in grammar or vocabulary, please point out.
 Thanks!

-If you have feature suggestions, please use the [issue tracker][tracker].
+If you have feature suggestions, please open an [issue](#https://github.com/HmyBmny/vimrc/issues).

 License
 -----